 However, it's not all sunshine and rainbows.
 The constant travel from gym-to-gym-to-home, the uncertainty of clients early on, and the lack of effort you receive from some clients can be exhausting.

 More often than not though, most personal trainers we know (especially on WeStrive) absolutely love their job.
 Sure, it can be stressful, but so can every job.
 There aren't too many jobs where you get to have a deep dive into someones goals, build them a plan, and then watch those goals slowly be achieved right before your eyes.
 It's truly beautiful.

 We'll cover both the high-end trainers and the earlier trainers in this section.
-Keep in mind, salaries are typically based on experience.
+Keep in mind, salaries are typically based on experience and a certified personal trainer typically makes more as well.
 20-year veteran personal trainers will consistently receive much higher pay-outs than trainers in their first year.
 This is one of those jobs where you typically make more money over time - no matter where you go.

 You might know of a personal trainer who makes $150-$200 per hour.
 This is uncommon but definitely achievable over time.
 As you grow your hourly with experience, you're also growing your network and demand.
 As your demand grows as a trainer, you're able to increase your price.